What is a Fail-Safe Brake? [VIDEO]

 When Are Fail-Safe Brakes Used?

-Fail-safe brakes are often used in applications where fail-safe functionality is necessary for safety reasons or to stop a rotating load upon loss of power, an error or hydraulic pressure.
+As you might have guessed, fail-safe brakes are designed for emergency stopping or holding, and are often used in applications where fail-safe functionality is a requirement to follow safety protocol.
+They are also used to stop a rotating load upon loss of power, hydraulic pressure, or for other errors.

 W.C.
 Branham's Brake Line

-From as little as 600, to more than 150,000 inch pounds of braking torque, W.C.
-Branham makes a wide range of caliper disc brakes for industrial and off-highway vehicular applications.
+W.C.
+Branham makes a wide range of caliper disc brakes for industrial and off-highway vehicular applications from 600 to 150,000 inch pounds of braking torque.
 Each of our caliper disc brakes are made of either quality machined or cast aluminum construction and are hard-coated for long service life.

 - Pneumatic Brakes